 Drop-in or Make an Appointment.
 Please do not email a request for an appointment unless you provide a telephone number for us to contact you directly.

-If you are from out of town and unable to come to Kamloops, the Academic Advisors are happy to make telephone appointments.
-For more information, please contact Academic Advising.
+If you are from out of town and unable to come to Kamloops, the Academic Advisors are happy to make telephone or virtual appointments.

 Do I need a second language?